How to Integrate MQTT in Your Electron Project

 Shifan Yu

 Electron is an open-source software framework developed and maintained by GitHub.
-It allows for the development of desktop GUI applications using web technologies: it combines the Chromium rendering engine and the Node.js runtime.
-Electron is the main GUI framework behind several notable open-source projects including Atom, GitHub Desktop, Light Table, Visual Studio Code, and WordPress Desktop.1
+It enables developers to create desktop GUI applications using web technologies by combining the Chromium rendering engine and the Node.js runtime.
+Electron is the main GUI framework behind several notable projects including open-source applications like Visual Studio Code and GitHub Desktop, as well as commercial applications such as Slack, Discord, and Microsoft Teams.

-This article mainly introduces how to use MQTT in Electron projects, and complete a simple MQTT desktop client, and implement the connection, subscription, unsubscribe, messaging and other functions between the client and MQTT broker.
+This article explains how to use MQTT in Electron projects, creating a simple MQTT desktop client that implements connection, subscription, unsubscription, messaging, and other functions between the client and the MQTT broker.

 There are many ways to build a new project, but here is a brief list of a few: